searxng/searxng/docs/admin/installation-nginx.rst

       Be warned, with these setups, your instance isn't :ref:`protected <searx filtron>`.
-The examples are just here to demonstrate how to export the searx application from a subdirectory URL ``https://example.org/searx/``.
+The examples are just here to demonstrate how to export the SearXNG application from a subdirectory URL ``https://example.org/searx/``.

       .. code:: nginx